lammps/lammps/doc/src/pair_kolmogorov_crespi_full.rst

 Restrictions
 """"""""""""

-This pair style is part of the USER-MISCt package.
+This pair style is part of the INTERLAYER package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package
 <Build_package>` doc page for more info.